Click the link above to read an article I wrote that was published in LDSLiving.com

 In my experience, when I treat my body with kindness, get enough sleep, exercise, and eat a variety of vegetables with each meal (including breakfast) I have very little cravings for sugar (keep in mind I also drink Kefir frequently).
 However, when my body is stressed and not getting what it needs I am looking for sugar to make me feel good.
 Sugar temporarily spikes our serotonin levels and it does make us feel good, for a moment.
 Isn’t it interesting how similar basic life lessons can be applied to so many different aspects of our life?
 Immediate gratification never produces the best results.
 Continuous efforts to make good choices do!

 I believe our physical health is very similar to our spiritual health.
 We need to think about it everyday.
 We need to do something to help it improve.
 It needs to be part of our life.
 It needs to be something we do because we love ourselves, we love God, and we want to do all that we can to take care of the temple He has entrusted us with.
-I prefer to stay away from weighing myself on a scale.
-To me numbers on a scale are like the lower law when Moses had to tell people how many steps they could walk on the Sabbath day.
-Instead find other ways to assess where you are physically.
-Are you caring for your body?
+Here are some questions you can ask yourself to evaluate where you are: Are you caring for your body?
 Do you get enough sleep?
 Do you nourish your body with healthy food?
 Do you move you body in a way that gets your heart rate up and oxygen pumping through your muscles?
 Do you connect with God, nature, and have meaningful relationships?
 If you can answer “yes” or “I’m trying” to these questions then you are on your way to good health.

 Just as with a testimony of the gospel of Jesus Christ it takes time to for us to have increased understanding and conviction.
 But as we continue our efforts each day it comes line upon line, precept upon precept.
 Don’t be frustrated if you don’t see results when you want them.
 Be patient and keep trying.
 If you have ran a marathon you know some of the basics of moving your body, but there are always more things to learn.
 We can keep improving and find ways to move our body that feel good and that we love to do!